boblark/AudioTestInstrument/README.md

 * Serial control of all the functionality that came with 0.81.
 * A serial command to download a .BMP screen image with Intel Hex ASCII format.

+Version 0.84 is primarily cosmetic fixes.
+All touch buttons are green, all annotated.

 ![Control Screens, AVNA Test Instrument](/images/AVNA_2Scr1.gif)

 ![Signal Generator Screens, AVNA Test Instrument](/images/AVNA_2Scr2.gif)